winterland1989/Action.js/README.md

 ```

-Yeah, it does work(and sometimes you want it work in this way), but:
+Yeah, it does work(and often you want it work in this way), but:

-+ we don't want to force our user to supply a `cb` like above.
++ sometime we don't want to supply a `cb`.

 + we should throw `Error` in case user didn't `guard` them.